-A yes vote was to advance the bill over budget objections raised by Republicans.
+A yes vote was to adopt the motion.

 Not voting: None